 I sat down to write this post and have now written four openings and ditched them all.

 What do writers need to hear in times like this?
 How can I be helpful to others when that which binds us--our obsessive love of words, books, writing--is overshadowed so universally by our fear of the unknown?

 Do I tell you how to make lemons out of lemondade?* Do I reveal that I'm writing page after page despite the uncertainty and boredom

 April 1, 2020 | Katrin Schumann

 Writers often say that the workshop experience is crucial in developing their art.
 Creating a vibrant and productive workshop is not a matter of luck — there are things we can all do to be better workshop citizens.
-For this special edition of Sound Skeins, we asked a selection of the dedicated writers, authors, and instructors in our community what we should all be doing to ensure we become valuable, productive, and responsible members of any writing class
+For this special edition of our podcast, we asked a selection of the dedicated writers, authors, and instructors in our community what we should all be doing to ensure we become valuable, productive, and responsible members of any writing class

 May 23, 2019 | Eson Kim

 In the January 2019 edition of "Best of Boston," we bring you our top Boston lit events this month, curated from the Boston Literary District's event calendar, an essential source of literary happenings.